jjdv/frame-server/README.md

 ```
 npm install frame-server
 ```
 You can also install the Frame Server globally with `npm install frame-server -g` but it's not recommended - it leads to inconsistent dependency structure.
-In such case you will have to have your server dependencies (like cookie-parse, pugr, multer) installed globally as well.
+In such case you will have to have your server dependencies (like cookie-parse, pug, multer) installed globally as well.

 ##  3. <a name='Runtheserver'></a>Run the server
 To run the server installed locally put the command `fserver` in the package.json script command like below: